codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, the `display_summary` function is added to print a summary of user inputs and comments at the end of the interactive session.
+the `display_summary` function is added to print a summary of user inputs and comments at the end of the interactive session.
 Additionally, the `save_summary_to_file` function is introduced to save this summary to a text file.
 Adjust the `image_paths` list with the paths to your images and modify the `csv_file` variable as needed.

-Certainly!
-Let's further enhance the code by providing an option for the user to load an existing summary from a text file.
+providing an option for the user to load an existing summary from a text file.
 We'll create a function called `load_summary_from_file` to load the summary from a text file and display it.
 Additionally, we'll improve the formatting of the displayed summary:

 ```python
 import cv2